SalmanM1/CS5530/README.md

 1. Open the notebooks in **notebooks/** (e.g., in Google Colab or locally).
 2. Ensure the datasets in **data/raw/** are present.
 3. Run top-to-bottom.
 Outputs (processed CSVs and figures) will appear in the corresponding folders.

----

-*I’ll add similar sections for future assignments as they’re uploaded.*